ouspg/CompSec/Lab6_Digital_forensics/README.md

 TBA: Initial info and links to research

-### Option 2: OSINT
+### Option 2: OSINT, that facebook image id hiding thing

 TBA: Task description, requirements and links to tools

 ### Option 3: Filesystem slack data hiding and extraction experiments

-TBA: Description what kind of experiments should be tryed filesystem slack (because file slack utilized earlier was not enough)
+TBA: Description what kind of experiments should be tried filesystem slack (because file slack utilized earlier was not enough)

 ### Option 4: Your own invention